wyankai/IDAssigment2/README.md

    3.Reload the page

 Expected Result: The page will be dark mode/light mode according to the button you pressed even after you reload the page.<br>
-End Result: The page will be dark mode/light mode according to the button you pressed even after you reload the page.<br>
+End Result(Success): The page will be dark mode/light mode according to the button you pressed even after you reload the page.<br>
 <br>
 4. Inspirational Quotes:
    1. Press the "Get Quote" button

 Expected Result: A quote as well as the author is shown<br>
-End Result: A quote as well as the author is shown<br>
+End Result(Success): A quote as well as the author is shown<br>
 <br>

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.